 Immunizations are not provided on campus.
-They are available free of charge to prospective college students through the Orange County Department of Health.
-For a copy of the clinic schedule or if you believe that you qualify for an exemption based on medical or religious reasons, or have any further questions about these requirements, please call the Wellness Center at 341-4870.
+Prospective college students may obtain immunizations through the Orange County Department of Health's Immunization Clinic at a nominal cost.
+Several local healthcare providers also offer our students low-cost vaccines.
+If you believe you qualify for an exemption based on medical or religious reasons, or have any further questions about these requirements, please call or email the Wellness Center at 341-4870.

-Health Professions Applicants
+■ Health Professions Applicants

 Students interested in applying for admission to one of SUNY Orange's Health Professions programs follow a different admission process with earlier deadlines and more stringent entrance requirements.
 The particular admission requirements for the College's Health Professions are listed alongside the respective program's description later in this catalog.
-Additional information on particular Health Professions programs, including the Health Professions application, can be accessed at www.sunyorange.edu/admissions/healthprofessions, or by attending a Health Professions information session.
+Additional information on particular Health Professions programs, including the Health Professions application, can be accessed at www.sunyorange.edu/admissions/health-professions/index.html or by attending a Health Professions information session.